 A busy weekly vaccination clinic now runs every Wednesday.
 These clinics often take place in the covered outside area and Nurse Martha gives a health education talk before the vaccinations are given.
 This talk was on breastfeeding.

-Thanks to onsite laboratory facilities, our lab technician, Abel, is able to examine blood, urine and stool samples in order to identify causes of disease.
+The interior renovation of the clinic in 2024 included complete refurbishment of the laboratory to provide storage, worktops and good hand washing facilities.
+This provided a much safer working environment for lab technician, Abel, who is able to examine blood, urine and stool samples in order to identify causes of disease.

 Thanks to funds raised through a sponsored paddle-boarding event in August 2023, Kisiiizi Hospital were able to recruit a new Clinical Officer to support Julius.
 Following two weeks induction at Kisiizi, Helen moved to Hope Community Clinic mid October 2023.
-This is a real blessing as numbers of patients have greatly increased this year and there will now be two clinical officers available to assess the patients and advise re treatment.
+This is a real blessing as numbers of patients have greatly increased so two clinical officers can work in rotation to assess the patients and advise re treatment.

 Other services which the clinic provides include family planning, antenatal and postnatal care.This picture is on the wall at Kisiizi hospital and shows a midwife using a sonicaid to listen to baby’s heart beat.